-- When should you use a Rule Engine in jBPM? - What advantage does Rule Engine and jBPM have over hand-coded "if...then" approaches? - Why should you use Rules Engine / jBPM instead of an imperative programming language?
+- When should you use jBPM or Rule engine? - What advantage does jBPM and Rule engine have over hand-coded "if...then" approaches? - Why should you use jBPM / Rules engine instead of an imperative programming language?

-2.2.3 Advantages of a Rule Engine
+3.1.2 Advantages of a Rule Engine

-Below summarizes some key business benefits for using BRMS - BPM, a comprehensive platform for business rules management, business resource optimization and Complex Event Processing (CEP).
+Below summarizes the key business benefits for using BRMS - BPM, a comprehensive platform for business rules management, business resource optimization and Complex Event Processing (CEP).